Hello, my name is

 Status

-I am a electrical design engineer.
-I have industry experience in developing electrical hardware and embedded systems.
+I am a embedded systems design engineer.
+I have industry experience in developing and integrating complex hardware and software systems.

 About Me